AlineQuadros/blog/_posts/2018-04-18-playing-data-detective.md

 ---

-Back in 2017, when I was a research assistant at the <a href="">Leibniz Institute for Marine Tropical Research</a> I've spent a few months doing text-mining of published and unpublished (thesis and dissertations) data.
+Back in 2017, when I was a research assistant at the <a href="https://www.leibniz-zmt.de/en/">Leibniz Institute for Tropical Marine Research</a> I've spent a few months doing text-mining of published and unpublished (thesis and dissertations) data.

-My goal was to compile and organize some important data that was scattered over and inaccessible (published)

-After long visits to the Institute's library, and a few months of work, I was able to assemble a structured dataset The full dataset is fully open-access.
-It is currently sitting on the and can be downloaded here
+My goal was to compile and organize some important data that was scattered over many publications, most of which were  inaccessible to the general public (print-only).
+After long visits to the Institute's library, and a few months of work, I was able to assemble a structured dataset of ___Traits of True Mangrove species___.

-> Here a dataset is presented with 2364 records of traits of "true mangroves" species, gathered from 88 references (published articles, books, theses and dissertations).
-The dataset contains information on 107 quantitative traits and 18 qualitative traits for 55 species of "true mangroves" (sensu Tomlinson 2016).
-Most traits refer to components of living trees (mainly leaves), but litter traits were also included.
+>__Traits__ are quantitative and qualitative features of living beings that help researchers to model the ecology and behavior of species, and are extremely useful in **quantitative ecology** these days.

+Here's a summary of the content of this dataset:

+* 2364 records of traits of "true mangroves" species
+* 107 quantitative traits
+* 18 qualitative traits
+* 55 species of "true mangroves" (sensu Tomlinson 2016)
+* 88 sources (published articles, books, theses and dissertations)

 **Here's the link for the full publication (Open-access):**
 <hr>